【*#06#】How to check if your device supports eSIM/dual SIM

 - If IMEI 2 is displayed on the screen

-As I mentioned at the beginning, you can of course check this information manually from the settings screen on any smartphone OS.
+As I mentioned briefly at the beginning, of course, you can manually check this information from the settings screen on any smartphone operating system

-It's very convenient, and especially on Android, the settings screen itself varies depending on the model, so it's a simple confirmation method compared to that.
+This is extremely convenient, and especially on Android, where the settings screen itself is different for each model, it's a simpler way to check

-However, it is important to note you can obtain using the above steps is for reference only
+However, it is important to note that the information you can obtain using the above steps is for reference only

-To check the device information more accurately, be sure to check with the smartphone seller (manufacturer or carrier) before purchasing an eSIM or using the dual SIM function.
+be sure to check with the smartphone seller (manufacturer or carrier) before purchasing an eSIM or using the dual SIM function